Kushagra-234/Collpollass/readme.md

 <!--  -->for connecting with mysql server
 ```

-## Updates for integrating redis-chache-
+## Updates for integrating redis-cache-

 ### Added Dependencies for redis-